edgio-docs/edgio-docs/guides/react.md

 # React

-This guide shows you how to serve a React application on the Moovweb XDN.
+This guide shows you how to serve a React application on {{ PRODUCT_NAME }}.
 If you're using Next.js specifically, we suggest using the [Next.js guide](/guides/next).

 ## Install Node.js and npm